 Get ready for life at Lipscomb with this exclusive guide.
 Learn about Lipscomb's unique spiritual formation programs, the career center, D1 athletics and more.
-Plus, hear from some of our faculty and staff in the midst of the COVID-19 outbreak.
+Plus, hear from some of our faculty and staff.

 Welcome to Lipscomb